 4.8.
 Alkaline phosphatase (ALP) activity

 ALP as a vital role in bone mineralisation and therefore is a model biomarker to determine cellular functioning of pre-osteoblasts.
-ALP activity on was assessed over a 7-day period with timepoints on day 3 and 7.
+ALP activity on was assessed over a 7-day period with timepoints on days 3 and 7.
 The hydrogels (n=6) were prepared by being washed in PBS and introduced to 350 μL lysis buffer.
 The lysis buffer was prepared according to the following formula: 0.1% Triton X-100 and 50 mM Tris-HCl and buffered to pH 10.5.
 Three freezing/thawing cycles were conducted with temperatures ranging from ambient to a maximum low of -20°C. Upon completion of the third cycle, a 100 μL suspension was homogenised with 100 μL of 2 mg/mL p-nitrophenyl phosphate (pNPP, Sigma, Darmstadt, Germany).
 The solution was diluted further in a buffer containing 50 mM Tris-HCl and 2 mM MgCl2, before incubation at 37C for 1 h.
 Colour change was measured at 405 nm with a spectrophotometer.
 The enzymatic activity was calculated using the formula [units = nmol p-nitrophenol/min].
 Bradford (AppliChem GmbH, Darmstadt, Germany) protein concentration assay was utilised to determine to cellular protein concentrations from the lysates.

 4.9.
 Determination of the Produced Extracellular Collagen